LingChair-Project-Old/LingChair-V0/readme_en.md

 ## LingChair

 Welcome to LingChair!
-This is an IM project, give ways to contact, for everyone.
+This is an IM project that it provide a new communication way.
+And it serves people.

 [ [中文](readme.md) | English ]